DanielMeixner/MLOps/instructions.md

 ### 4. Deploy a model to Azure Kubernetes Service
 1. Add another "Environment" in Azure DevOps Pipelines called "Prod".
 1. Add your AKS Cluster as a resource to the Environment.
+1. Configure your environment to require a successful API check before deployment happens.
 1. Configure your environment to require manual approval before a deployment happens.
 1. Add a folder "deployment".
 1. Add the file model-deployment.yaml found here https://raw.githubusercontent.com/DanielMeixner/MLOps/main/model_deployment.yaml into the folder deployment.
 Make sure you don't mess up the formatting.